 Try the Unique La Gomera Cuisine

-A Spanish friend in London told me about a couple of dishes that are synonymous to the Canaries that I had to try.
-Papas arrugadas are small wrinkly potatoes that are boiled in salt with their skins on then finished off in the oven.
+A Spanish friend in London told me about a couple of dishes that are synonymous with the Canaries that I had to try.
+Papas arrugadas are small wrinkly potatoes that are boiled in salt with their skins on and then finished off in the oven.

 They are served with mojo pepper sauce, either Mojo Picon (red) or Mojo Verde (green) made with fresh peppers, garlic, and spices.

 Mojo sauce is EVERYWHERE.
 Instead of bottles of tomato sauce on restaurant tables, there were little dishes of Mojo.
 You can add it to almost anything and it is popular to eat it with bread as a starter.
 I loved it!